CBIIT/cellminercdb/www/files/guide.md

 <h3 id="download">Download Data</h3>
-This option displays the Plot Data data selected (from the previous tab) in tabular form, and provides a Download Data as Tab-Delimited File function.
-The user can also change the input data in the left panel as described for Plot Data.
-The displayed table include the cell line, the x-axis feature, the y-axis feature, the tissue of origin and the 4 onco-tree levels.
-The selected features are prefixed in the headers by the data type abbreviation and post-fixed by the data source.
+This option both displays the data selected from the **Plot Data** tab in tabular form, and provides a **Download selected x and y axis data as Tab-Delimited File** option.
+The user can change the input data in the left selection panel as described for Plot Data.
+The displayed table include the cell line, the x-axis value, the y-axis value, the tissue of origin and the 4 onco-tree levels.
+Within the header the selected features are prefixed by the data type abbreviation and post-fixed by the data source.

 ![Screenshot of CellMinerCDB Application](files/Slide03.jpg)